jstowers/flutter_clock/digital_clock/README.md

 ## Conclusion

-Thank you for your consideration of my Clock Design.
+Thank you for your consideration of my Digital Clock Design.
 Should you have any questions, please let me know.

 Joe Stowers

 Monday, January 20, 2020

 greenchiletexan@gmail.com